19 Virus Supplements to Improve Immune Function

 • 28.4 grams for a 250lb person

-Basil
+8. Basil

 There are a number of types of basil, which differ in taste and smell.
 Two of the most common are Sweet Basil (Lamiaceae) and Holy Basil (Tulsi).
 Basil contains a wide range of essential oils, rich in phenolic compounds, and a wide array of other natural compounds (more than 25), including polyphenols such as flavonoids and anthocyanins.
 Basil has been used for centuries as a traditional and ayurvedic medicinal plant for the treatment of headaches, coughs, diarrhea, constipation, warts, worms, and kidney malfunctions.

 Today basil is often used as an immune booster and an anti-inflammatory herb, as well as for its antibacterial and anti-aging properties.
 Animal and human studies support basil having multiple therapeutic actions including adaptogenic, antimicrobial, anti-inflammatory, cardioprotective, and immunomodulatory effects.
-Research demonstrates that Basil counters metabolic stress through normalization of blood glucose, blood pressure, and lipid levels.
+Research suggests that Basil counters metabolic stress through normalization of blood glucose, blood pressure, and lipid levels.

 Dosage: 300 to 1200 mg a day